 Actually, according to the scriptures, in this cave Lord Shiva had told the secret of immortality to Mother Parvati.
 Along with Mother Parvati, this mystery was also heard by Shuk (Parrot) and two pigeons.

-This Shuka later became immortal as Shukadev Rishi, while in the cave even today many devotees see a pair of pigeons which are believed to be immortal birds.
+This Shuka later became immortal as Shukadev Rishi, while in the cave even today many devotees see a pair of pigeons that are believed to be immortal birds.

 Amarnath Yatra Organizer